Skip to main content

 ERISA and Group Health Plan Status

 A critical determination for any employer is whether their wellness program qualifies as a “group health plan” under ERISA.
-A program is generally considered a if it provides medical care, which includes diagnosis and treatment.
+A program is generally considered a group health plan if it provides medical care, which includes diagnosis and treatment.
 A program offering biometric screenings or disease management coaching would likely fall into this category.
 A program that only provides general health education, like a nutrition webinar, might not.

 If a wellness program is an ERISA-covered plan, it triggers a host of additional compliance obligations.
 These include having a formal plan document, providing a summary plan description to participants, and adhering to ERISA’s reporting and fiduciary standards.
 Integrating the wellness program into the main medical plan documents is a common strategy to ensure compliance.